lixia/cs118-fall16/project-2.md

    * the contribution of each team member (up to 3 members in one team) and their UID

 Put all these above into a package and submit to CCLE.

 Please make sure:

 1. your code can compile
 2. no unnecessary files in the package.
+3. you `strictly` follow the above rules

-Otherwise, your will not get any credit.
+`Otherwise, you will not get any credit.`

 ## Grading